The 20 Best Short Bowel Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Dr. David J. Levinthal is a gastroenterologist and is board-certified in gastroenterology and internal medicine.
 He is director of the Neurogastroenterology & Motility Center and assistant professor of medicine in the Division of Gastroenterology, Hepatology, and Nutrition.
 Dr. Levinthal received his doctorate in Neuroscience at the University of Pittsburgh, followed by his medical degree from the University of Pittsburgh School of Medicine; he completed his residency at the University of Michigan Health System and his gastroenterology fellowship at UPMC.
 Dr. Levinthal is rated as an Experienced provider by MediFind in the treatment of Short Bowel Syndrome.
-His top areas of expertise are Cyclic Vomiting Syndrome, Cannabinoid Hyperemesis Syndrome (CHS), Gastroparesis, Protein Deficiency, and Colonoscopy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Cyclic Vomiting Syndrome, Cannabinoid Hyperemesis Syndrome (CHS), Gastroparesis, Protein Deficiency, and Colonoscopy.
+Dr. Levinthal is board certified in American Board Of Internal Medicine.

 Experienced in Short Bowel Syndrome